rhodes911/seolab/README.md

 - Local-only storage is used; no network calls for progress.
 A `ProgressStore` abstraction exists so storage can be swapped (e.g., IndexedDB or remote API) without changing UI.
 - Export/Import is available (optional): users can download/upload progress JSON with validation and version-aware migration.
 - App is accessible, fast, and semantically structured.
+ - UI is implemented with TailwindCSS, uses centralized CSS variables for theme tokens, supports a global dark/light toggle using the `dark` class, and is fully mobile-first/responsive.
+ - Component strategy is consistent: primitives from a single library (shadcn/ui + Radix) wrapped under `/components/ui`, and domain components custom-built under `/components`.